AliIbrahim996/SE2_guidline/Session4/README.md

 - Writing desktop applications.
 PHP is probably not the very best language to create a desktop application with a graphical user interface, but if you know PHP very well, and would like to use some advanced PHP features in your client-side applications you can also use PHP-GTK to write such programs.
 You also have the ability to write cross-platform applications this way.
 PHP-GTK is an extension to PHP, not available in the main distribution

-- With PHP you are not limited to output HTML.
+- With PHP, you are not limited to output HTML.
 PHP's abilities includes outputting images, PDF files and even Flash movies (using libswf and Ming) generated on the fly.
 You can also output easily any text, such as XHTML and any other XML file.
 PHP can autogenerate these files, and save them in the file system, instead of printing it out, forming a server-side cache for your dynamic content.

 - One of the strongest and most significant features in PHP is its support for a wide range of databases.
 Writing a database-enabled web page is incredibly simple using one of the database specific extensions (e.g., for mysql), or using an abstraction layer like PDO, or connect to any database supporting the Open Database Connection standard via the ODBC extension.
 Other databases may utilize cURL or sockets, like CouchDB.